 It’s the same “if this, then that” formula that product suggestion engines thrive on.
 I bought every season of Million Dollar Listing?
 I must be interested in other reality TV shows…

 Apply that to PPC and you get interest, behavior, and topic targeting.
-Google AdWords Display and Facebook are your best bets for this type of targeting.
+Google Ads Display and Facebook are your best bets for this type of targeting.

 First, some definitions…

 - Interests (also known as “Affinity Audiences”): Millions of people sorted into buckets based on what they like and what they browse online.

 - Behavior: On Facebook, this is based on third-party data (i.e. what you do outside of Facebook).

 - Topics: Google Ads groups websites based on a similar topic.
 For example, category::Arts & Entertainment>Events & Listings>Clubs & Nightlife.

 What interests, behaviors and topics did you notice popping up during your conversion research?
 Use them to target your ads to more people like your current customers.

 During this process, you’ll likely find new, related interests and behaviors to target in the future as well.